ShrihariKasar/CE_3rdYr_WT_DSBDA_Lab_Practice_2/README.md

 # Computer Engineering 3rd Year Lab Practicals

-This repository contains code and practice files for **Web Technologies**, **DSBDA (Data Science and Business Data Analytics)**, and **Lab Practice** in **Python**.
+This repository contains code and practice files for **Web Technologies**, **DSBDA (Data Science and Big Data Analytics)**, and **Lab Practice** in **Python**.
 These labs are designed for 3rd Year Computer Engineering students.
 The code and exercises are implemented in different environments like VS Code for Python and Jupyter Notebooks for DSBDA.

 ## Table of Contents